Creating Altering and Deleting Tables in SQL server

 DROP TABLE <OBJECT NAME>

-When a table is dropped all the dependent constraint on the table also gets dropped.
+Note: When a table is dropped all the dependent constraint which are associated with the table also gets dropped.
 We cannot drop a master table.

-What are the differences between delete and truncate command?
+What are the differences between Delete and Truncate Command in SQL Server?